thund3rsh0ck/simple-django-file-server/README.md

 # Installing - (Production Server)

+We'll need to run uWSGI to serve as a gateway between nginx and django.

 `yum install python 3.6-devel`

 `pip install uwsgi`

+Change `"DEBUG=TRUE"` to `"DEBUG=FALSE"` in the DMZ/settings.py file.

+Test the uWSGI server using the following command in the /simple-django-file-server folder:

+`uwsgi --http :443 --module DMZ.wsgi`

+If there's an error.. maybe you're in the wrong directory?
+I dunno..

+If all goes well.. now it's time to install nginx!

+`yum install nginx`

 # Credits:
 Used some ideas from https://github.com/kindkaktus/django-file-server, except that one is 2 years old and uses an outdated Django version.